data2viz/play.data2viz.io/back/content/documentation/02-colors.md

 Most of the data2viz visual elements accepts a `ColorOrGradient` object for defining its fill color.

-Each gradient is defined by giving at least 2 `ColorStop`, each corresponding to a position in percentage in the gradient.
+A gradient is defined by giving at least 2 `ColorStop`, each corresponding to a color and its position along the gradient (in percentage).

 ### Linear gradient

-A Linear gradient can be easily created using the `Colors.Gradient.linear` builder.
+A Linear gradient can be easily created using the `Colors.Gradient.linear()` builder.

  * `start`: Point, starting point of the gradient
  * `end`: Point, ending point of the gradient

- Next you call `withColor()` given a Color and a percentage to set the base color then add any number of colors using `andColor()`.
+ Next you call `withColor()` given a Color and a percentage to set the base color then add any number of `ColorStop` using `andColor()`.

  ```height=50